2. UX Plan

 - Be familiar with your users.
 What they are doing?
 How they are doing?
 What do they want?
 What they think, they want? and so on.
 For all this, you need to communicate with them and use all the knowledge gathered by way of these conversations.

 - Make the best use of the observation skills and conduct various usability tests on a personal level and one-on-one basis to get maximum insights that can be used further for the design procedure.

 However, getting to know these aspects from the user does not account for the whole of it.
 To avoid getting confused in the analytical interpretations we need to add narratives that take us to the experience and consequently the outcome.
 We need to follow certain steps that create a better understanding of this knowledge and leads to fruitful results.
 These are-

-User stories are further elaborated upon through scenarios which includes all the details that are worthy for arriving at an outcome.
+User stories are further elaborated upon through scenarios that include all the details that are worthy of arriving at an outcome.
 Just like stories, there are huge differences in the scenarios depending upon the audience as well.
 They should ideally bring a vision of the goals, add clarity and specify all the particulars for the experience.

-Use cases are a step-by-step approach in getting things done.
-It begins with the most significant event that fires up the system and takes in all the other steps that either leads to a successful outcome or a failure.
+Use cases are a step-by-step approach to getting things done.
+It begins with the most significant event that fires up the system and takes in all the other steps that either lead to a successful outcome or a failure.

 The Flow Chart